 Are you dying of old age or lack of proper sleep?

 Dr. Bill Dickerson explores why we might be aging faster due to not getting the proper amount of sleep after we turn 30 years of age.

 Custom-fitted sleep apnea devices can successfully treat obstructive sleep apnea and chronic snoring.

 A customized sleep apnea mouthpiece can help to keep your airway open without obstruction from tubing, loud sleep machinery or forced air through a CPAP.

 Many cases of sleep apnea benefit from using a CPAP.
 This device forces air in through the nose or mouth through tubes or a face mask.
 Many people struggling with OSA find that the CPAP interferes with sleep even more than the condition alone.

 In severe cases a combination of the oral appliance with a CPAP may prove to be the most effective solution.
-Dr. Green can address these concerns and talk about lifestyle changes in addition to other therapies to help you understand what may be required to restore restful and complete sleep.
+Dr. Green can address these concerns and talk about lifestyle changes in addition to other sleep treatment and therapies to help you understand what may be required to restore restful and complete sleep.